karencodestuff/MyWilson/README.md

 # MyWilson

-Welcome to **MyWilson** – your personalized school information app!
+Welcome to **MyWilson** – an app that gives you personalized info about wilson middle school!

 ## Overview